What Causes Mesothelioma in Children and Young Adults?

 Children may have a genetic predisposition to mesothelioma if they are born with certain mutations in their DNA.

-In 2013, a team led by Dr. Michele Carbone determined that a BAP1 gene mutation can increase a person’s risk of developing cancer after exposure to asbestiform mineral fibers.
+In 2013, a team led by Dr. Michele Carbone found that a BAP1 gene mutation can increase cancer risk after exposure to asbestiform mineral fibers.

 From what I have seen, there is limited data on childhood mesothelioma.
 There have been fewer than 300 cases ever reported, which limits our ability to have many facts.
 In my experience here at The Mesothelioma Center, I have only assisted one patient under the age of 18.
 In this particular case, there was no known exposure to asbestos, and the cause was considered unknown.